MordechaiHadad/bob/README.md

 // /home/user/.config/bob/config.json
 {
-  "enable_nightly_info": true, // Will show new commits associated with new nightly release if enabled "downloads_location": "$HOME/.local/share/bob", // The folder in which neovim versions will be installed too, bob will error if this option is specified but the folder doesn't exist
+  "enable_nightly_info": true, // Will show new commits associated with new nightly release if enabled "enable_release_build": false, // Compile neovim nightly or a certain hash version as a release build (slightly improved performance, no debug info)
+  "downloads_location": "$HOME/.local/share/bob", // The folder in which neovim versions will be installed too, bob will error if this option is specified but the folder doesn't exist
   "installation_location": "/home/user/.local/share/bob/nvim-bin", // The path in which the used neovim version will be located in
   "version_sync_file_location": "/home/user/.config/nvim/nvim.version", // The path to a file that will hold the neovim version string, useful for config version tracking, bob will error if the specified file is not a valid file path